tpt5cu/python-tutorial/libraries/flask/gunicorn/README.md

 # gevent issues

 - gevent replaces the stdlib socket with its own socket.
 The multiprocessing package extensively uses the stdlib socket, so it does not tolerate this switch in sockets.
-That's why multiprocessing and gunicorn with gevent workers don't work together at all.
+That's why multiprocessing and gevent (and thus gunicorn with gevent workers) don't work together at all.
+- gevent has no built-in support for multiprocessing.
+This is because gevent is asynchronous.
+It has nothing to do with multiprocessing or multithreading since it is single-threaded.